faker-js/faker/docs/guide/frameworks.md

     cy.get('#login-submit-input').click();

-    //we should have logged in successfully to the dashboard page. cy.url().should('include', '/dashboard');
+    // We should have logged in successfully to the dashboard page. cy.url().should('include', '/dashboard');
   });
 });